Kemp up by 7 points in Ga. governor race against Abrams: survey

 Kemp is also enjoying a majority support for his governorship, with 57 percent of Georgia voters approving of how he’s handling his job.

-Abrams is seeking to unseat Kemp in a closely watched rematch battle.
+Abrams is seeking to unseat Kemp in a closely watched rematch.
 In 2018, Kemp defeated the Democratic candidate in a close race.

 But Abrams, who is vying to become the state’s first Black governor, has been trailing her opponent in poll after poll.
-Last week, she was down eight points in a survey from the Atlanta Journal-Constitution.
+Last week, she was down 8 points in a survey from The Atlanta Journal-Constitution.

 A quarter of Georgians cite inflation as a major concern ahead of the midterm elections, while 18 percent cite preserving democracy and 13 percent cite abortion as a top issue, the Fox News poll shows.